How to Choose the Best LL.M. Program for You: A Complete Guide

 What are you trying to achieve?

-Ultimately, an LL.M. is a vehicle to bring you closer to your goals and aspirations.
+Ultimately, an LL.M. degree is a vehicle to bring you closer to your goals and aspirations.
 You don’t need to settle on your goals for life—they will most probably change.
-But to select the programs that are best for you, try to map your goals at this particular point in your life to understand where you are.
+But to select the LL.M. programs that are best for you, try to map your goals at this particular point in your life to understand where you are.

 What are you optimizing for?